 Virtual reality experiments

-And this is why we are particularly excited about virtual reality experiments.
 They have the potential to safely-but-meaningfully approximate suicidal situations and behaviors in the laboratory.
 Virtual reality can realistically simulate a wide range of potential suicidal situations and provide environmental affordances for a wide range of suicidal behaviors.
 These behaviors can be used as outcome measures in experiments that seek to test ideas about the causes of suicidal behavior.
 Virtual suicide is obviously not isomorphic with actual suicide (thankfully), but we believe that it is close enough to provide meaningful (though tentative) information about suicide causes.
 As technology continues to progress and realism is intensified, virtual suicidal behavior will become an even closer approximation of actual suicidal behavior, further improving the meaningfulness of these kinds of experiments.
-For the past two years we have been developing and testing a viable approach to virtual reality experiments on suicide.
-Below, we briefly describe this work:
+For the past three years we have been developing and testing a viable approach to virtual reality experiments on suicide.
+Below, we briefly describe this work.

 Machine Learning Work